sav-che/TL-2/Authors/Espinosa (-Bustos), Marcial R. {std. Espinosa}.md

-> [!cite] BHL link: this entry starts at [page 412](https://www.biodiversitylibrary.org/item/103835#page/422/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 412](https://www.biodiversitylibrary.org/page/33260400) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Espinosa \[-Bustos\], Marcial R. (1874-1959), Chilean botanist (cryptogamist) and plant collector, born 30 Jun 1874 at Loncomilla (prov.
-Linares), 1900 professor at the Instituto Pedagógico in Santiago, stationed at the Liceos de Ancud until 1902 and Concepción 1903-1911, returned to Santiago at the cryptogamic department of the Museo Nacional de Historia natural, died 7 Aug 1959. (*Espinosa*).
+Linares), 1900 professor at the Instituto Pedagógico in Santiago, stationed at the Liceos de Ancud until 1902 and Concepción 1903-1911, returned to Santiago at the cryptogamic department of the Museo Nacional de Historia natural, died 7 Aug 1959.
+**Abbreviated name**: *Espinosa*

 #### Herbarium and types